AlahmadiQ8/cs-notes/Technical_Interview/Steps_Solving_Problems.md

 # Steps To Follow When Answering A Coding Problem

+## Misc

+- Do not jump straight to code
+- Ask the interviewer to agree on a solution to code
+- Take careful care of syntax (YES it matters)

 ## 1. Example

 - A basic example
 - Make sure you clearly understand the problem & requirements
+- Ask a lot of questions

 ## 2. Solutions